Laura-Novich-OBW/Tool-Chest/Content_Management_Tools/Wix.md

   </tr>
   <tr>
     <td><b>Cost</td>
     <td>Wix is freemium software.
-This means that it is completely free to use, but allowes for payed add-ons and programs.</td>
+This means that it is completely free to use, but allowes for paid add-ons and programs.</td>
   </tr>
   <tr>
     <td><b>Operating System</td>